-- Look out for lumens – ‘What are lumens?’, we hear you ask.
-Lumens are a way of measuring how bright a light is.
-So, the more lumens, the more visible you’ll be.
+- Look out for lumens – Lumens are a way of measuring how bright a light is, and the more lumens, the more visible you’ll be.
 Most bike lights will have a lumen rating, and this is what you should look out for.
 You can learn more about lumens here.

-- No limit – There’s no limit to the number of lights you can use, so you don’t need to stick to just a front and rear light.
-Some riders add ones to their backpack or to their helmet, and there are even helmets with inbuilt lights.
+- More lights, more safety – There’s no limit to the number of lights you can use, so you don’t need to stick to just a front and rear light.
+Some riders add one to their backpack or to their helmet, and there are even helmets with inbuilt lights.
 The more lights you have, the more visible you’ll be.

 The best bike lights